In this guide, I want to share with you everything you need to know about how to get to Machu Picchu and how to make the most of your experience.

-Peru is one of the most popular destinations in South America.
-It’s a very diverse country with stunning nature and a rich history.
+Peru is a very diverse country with stunning nature and a rich history.
 In the highlands of Peru near the city of Cusco is where you can find the magnificent ruins of Machu Picchu and no visit to Peru is complete without a tour of Machu Picchu.

 Machu Picchu is the most familiar icon of Inca civilization.
 The ruins of Machu Picchu however, to this day remain a bit of a mystery.
 Nobody knows exactly why they were constructed and why it was only inhabited for around a hundred years.